 The weather is very unpredictable, and it’s difficult to predict.
 The climate in Cusco has a temperature fluctuating between 14º – 16º C / 57º – 60º F, with warm days and cold nights.
 The best time to do the Short Inca Trail to Machu Picchu is between April and October when the weather is warm.
-During June, July, and August, the nights are very cold, which is why you are advised to bring a good quality 4 season sleeping bag.

 We highly recommend you to bring some warm clothes and good rain gear in your day backpack.

-The Short Inca Trail to Machu Picchu is a 12km (7.5 miles) hike through the Andes in the Cusco region.
+The Short Inca Trail Hike to Machu Picchu is a 12km (7.5 miles) hike through the Andes in the Cusco region.
 The maximum altitude reached is 2700mt.

 How do people feel after a night of drinking?
 Thirsty.
 That’s how you’ll feel when you arrive in Cusco.
 As already stated, the body dehydrates quickly in high altitudes.
 It is recommended you drink lots of water before and during your trip to Cusco.
 Also, avoid heavy meals since your stomach takes longer to digest food at high altitudes.
 A diet of low proteins and high carbs is advisable.